DatViseR/Vivid-Volcano/Publication/paper.md

 the user interface, server logic, and data processing components.
 The core functionality is implemented in R, with CSS for custom styling and JavaScript for enhanced interactivity.
-The application utilizes several key R packages, among others: shiny for the web framework [@shiny] , shiny.semantic[@shiny.semantic] for user interface, DT for interactive data tables[@DT] , ggplot2[@ggplot2] and plotly[@plotly] for generating publication-quality visualizations, GT for publication ready tables[@gt] and shinyjs[@shinyjs] and shinyalert[@shinyalert] for improved user experience .
+The application utilizes several key R packages, among others: shiny for the web framework [@shiny], shiny.semantic [@shiny.semantic] for user interface, DT for interactive data tables [@DT], ggplot2 [@ggplot2] and plotly [@plotly] for generating publication-quality visualizations, GT for publication ready tables [@gt] and shinyjs [@shinyjs] and shinyalert [@shinyalert] for improved user experience.
 For statistical analysis, the application employs basic R operations and custom functions for ontology enrichment that don't rely on Bioconductor dependencies, making the application more accessible and maintainable as a web tool.
-Data processing is handled through dplyr, tidyr, and other tidyverse packages which provide efficient data manipulation capabilities[@dplyr][@tidyr] .
+Data processing is handled through dplyr [@dplyr], tidyr [@tidyr], and other tidyverse packages which provide efficient data manipulation capabilities.
 The application implements a custom logging system to track all data transformations, ensuring transparency and reproducibility of results.
 Vivid Volcano's modular design allows for straightforward extension and maintenance, with